VikParuchuri/medicare-analysis/post.md

 7 1003000126      99238            95                     55.76884
 ```

 The important columns are `npi`, which is a unique ID for the physician, and `hcpcs_code`, which is a unique ID for the service the doctor performed.
-The other two fields will be important down the line.  `line_srvc_count` is how many of the given service the doctor performed, and `average_Medicare_payment_amt` is how much medicare paid each time it was performed.
+The other two fields will be important down the line.  `line_srvc_count` is how many of the given service the doctor performed, and `average_Medicare_payment_amt` is how much Medicare paid each time it was performed.
 You should look at the [data documentation](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Downloads/Medicare-Physician-and-Other-Supplier-PUF-Methodology.pdf) for what the other fields that aren't shown are.

 Right now, the data is unique when `npi` and `hcpcs_code` are taken together.
 So we have a summary of each service that each doctor performed.